ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

        ; stmts
        }

-It is, crucially, not required that the record projections be in scope unqualified (otherwise projections of various builders would shadow one-another).

 If a name ``M.op`` is required by the desugaring process (and only if it's required!) but the name is not in scope, an error message is produced:

 * “Desugaring statement <stmt> requires <M.op> which is not in scope”